Chocolate-cake-filled-with-strawberries-and-cream

 4. Check your advantage

 While some lives are charmed and burgeoning with opportunity, others are not so lucky.
-This has been particularly evident during the pandemic.
+This was particularly evident during the Covid-19 pandemic.

 As some celebrities were complaining that they couldn’t get their hair styled, botox injections or lip fillers during lockdown, their followers were dealing with more serious problems, like redundancy and money worries.